 These other goals include whether your brand, image, and communications make you likable and trustworthy, so people will actually want to buy from you.
 Can customers understand what you offer and how to get it from you?
 How do your mission and aesthetic make them feel?

 Another major CX goal is whether you’re easy to deal with.
 Do customers feel helped and respected when they talk to your customer service directly?
 Customers want to talk to you in the format they prefer (phone, email, chat, or others).
 They also want to choose the time to communicate.
 Do you have enough representatives to listen at the customers’ chosen times?
 Do you empower your representatives to answer each customer question individually, or do you make them follow frustrating scripts?
+Do you have a customer experience management software that supports your CX team?
 Is your company a pleasure to communicate with, or is it a hurdle between the customer and the product they want or may even need?

 This broad slate of building blocks for “a good company” all make up the customer experience.
 User experience is one building block.
 But image, branding, and communications make an earlier and deeper emotional impression, while service shows the customer whether you do, in fact, want their money.